pattichis/AI4All/README.md

 * [4.2.
 Basic functions in Python](https://github.com/pattichis/AI4All/blob/main/Session_4_0_Loops_and_functions.ipynb)

 ## Session 4.
 Going further with functions and other data structures in Python
-- Refer to session 9.2 for functions and the rest of the sessions in [AIML repo](https://github.com/pattichis/AIML).
+- Refer to session 9.2 for functions and the rest of session 9 in [AIML repo](https://github.com/pattichis/AIML).

 # Session 5.
 Foundations of Machine Learning and Neural Networks
 * [5.1.
 An Introduction to MNIST and K-NN](https://github.com/pattichis/AI4All/blob/main/Session_4_1_MNIST_and_K_NN.ipynb)